jefferyZhan/Griffon/README.md

 [`📕Paper`](https://arxiv.org/abs/2403.09333)

+Griffon-G with More General, More Tasks, and Better Performance!

+**Coming in a few days!**

 ## News
 - [x] **`2024.07.01`** 🔥**Griffon has been accepted to ECCV 2024.**
 - [x] **`2024.03.15`** 🔥Griffon v2's paper has been released in [`📕Arxiv`](https://arxiv.org/abs/2403.09333).
 - [x] **`2024.03.11`** 🔥We are excited to announce the arrival of Griffon v2.
-Griffion v2 brings fine-grained perception performance to new heights with high-resolution expert-level detection and counting, and supports visual-language co-referring.
+Griffion v2 brings fine-grained perception performance to new heights with high-resolution expert-level detection and counting and supports visual-language co-referring.
 Take a look at our demo first.
 Paper, codes, demos, and models will be released soon.
 - [x] **`2023.12.13`** 🔥Ready to release the Language-prompted Localization Dataset after final approval in [`🤗HuggingFace`](https://huggingface.co/datasets/JefferyZhan/Language-prompted-Localization-Dataset).
 - [x] **`2023.12.06`** 🔥Release the inference code and model in [`🤗HuggingFace`](https://huggingface.co/JefferyZhan/Griffon/tree/main).
 - [x] **`2023.11.29`** 🔥Paper has been released in [`📕Arxiv`](https://arxiv.org/abs/2311.14552).